Okinawa Island

 Okinawa Island (沖縄島, Okinawa-jima), also known as Okinawa Main Island (沖縄本島, Okinawa-hontō), is the largest of the Okinawa Islands and the Ryukyu (Nansei) Islands of Japan in the Kyushu region.
-It is the smallest and least populated of the five main islands of Japan.
 The island is approximately 66 mi long, an average 7 mi wide, and has an area of 1,206.98 km2.
 It is roughly 640 km south of the main island of Kyushu and the rest of Japan.
 It is 500 km northeast of Taiwan.
 The total population of Okinawa Island was 1,384,762 in 2009.
 The greater Naha area has roughly 800,000 residents, while the city itself has about 320,000 people.
 Naha is the seat of Okinawa Prefecture on the southwestern part of Okinawa Island.
 Okinawa has a humid subtropical climate.

 Okinawa has been a strategic location for the United States Armed Forces since the Battle of Okinawa and the end of World War II.
 The island was formally controlled by the United States Civil Administration of the Ryukyu Islands until 1972, with around 26,000 U.S. military personnel stationed on Okinawa today, comprising about half of the total complement of the United States Forces Japan, spread among 31 areas, across 13 bases and 48 training sites.
 United States military installations cover approximately 25% of the island and have been a point of contention among locals.
 Crimes committed by US military personnel, notably the 1995 Okinawa rape incident, have caused protests against the US military presence in Okinawa.

 History

 Shell mound eras

 Early Okinawan history is defined by midden or shell heap culture and is divided into Early, Middle, and Late Shell Mound periods.
-The Early Shell Mound period was a hunter-gatherer society, with the wave like-opening Jōmon pottery.
+The Early Shell Mound period was a hunter-gatherer society, with the wave-like opening Jōmon pottery.
 In the latter part of this period, archaeological sites moved near the seashore, suggesting the engagement of people in fishing.
 On Okinawa, rice was not cultivated until the Middle Shell Mound period.
 Shell rings for arms made of shells obtained in the Sakishima Islands, namely Miyakojima and Yaeyama islands, were imported by Japan.
 In these islands, the presence of shell axes from 2,500 years ago suggests the influence of a southeastern-Pacific culture.